digideskio/support-tools/ftdc/README.md

 depending on the type of the source and sink.

 Supported sources include
-* uncompressed serverStatus samples obtained live from a mongod instance
+* uncompressed serverStatus and replSetGetStatus samples obtained live from a mongod instance
 * compressed samples from a MongoDB collection (for example local.ftdc)
 * pre-recorded uncompressed BSON samples from a .bson file
 * compressed samples from a file, for testing purposes.